dbelob/olap-java/README.md

-# olap-java
+# OLAP and Java

-OLAP and Java
+OLAP and Java examples